Tom Lawrenson Prize

 Max Adereth Memorial Prize

-The prize, funded from the Max Adereth Memorial Fund, takes the form of a book token to the value of £50 and is awarded annually to the Second Year undergraduate who offers the best all-round performance in single or combined major in French Studies, and who has made a contribution to the cultural and social life of the French studies section.
-The prize was first awarded in 1991.
-In 2005 the terms of the prize were extended to include all single and combined major students registered within the Department of European Languages and Cultures.
+The prize takes the form of a book token to the value of £50 and is awarded annually to the Second Year undergraduate who offers the best all-round performance in single or combined major in French Studies, and who has made a contribution to the cultural and social life of the French studies section.
+The prize remembers Max Adereth, who was a Senior Lecturer in French Studies in the 70s and 80s, and an expert on French Committed poetry.
+Max died relatively young, and colleagues’ contributions made up the prize, first awarded in 1991.
+In 2005 the terms of the prize were extended to include all single and combined major students registered within the Department of Languages and Cultures.

 Lola Maud Dalton Prizes

 The prizes result from a benefaction from the estate of the late Miss Alzira Eloise Dalton, of Thurnham Hall, Lancaster, who desired that an annual prize for modern language studies be instituted and called after her sister Lola Maud Dalton.
 The prizes were first awarded in 1984.

 For Chinese Studies: one prize to the value of £25 is offered to the undergraduate intending to continue in Part II with Chinese, and who obtains the highest overall mark in CHIN100.

 For French Studies: two prizes to the value of £25 each are offered to the undergraduates intending to continue in Part II with French Studies, and who obtain the highest overall mark in FREN100 and FREN101.

 For German Studies: two prizes to the value of £25 each are offered to the undergraduates intending to continue in Part II with German Studies, and who obtain the highest overall mark in GERM100 and GERM101.

 For Italian Studies: one prize to the value of £25 is offered to the undergraduate intending to continue in Part II with Italian Studies, and who obtains the highest overall mark in ITAL100.